About our support line and email service

 • Unfortunately we cannot offer ongoing support by email.
 There is a well moderated internet forum for survivors of all types of abuse and neglect on the HAVOCA site, please click here.

-We regularly face very high demand on our support line, especially in the afternoons.
 Calls last up to half an hour, so if our lines are busy, please be patient and try again.